apokral5/Proje1/README.md

 # Proje1
-that is a simply note book project
+that is a simply notebook project